 Ahhhh mac and cheese, the ultimate comfort food!
-Personally, I’ll take my mac anyway I can get it, but my family has fallen head over heels for these Mini Mac and Cheese Cups from Nicole Hunn’s latest book Gluten-Free Small Bites.
+Personally, I'll take my mac anyway I can get it, but my family has fallen head over heels for this baked mac and cheese recipe.
+Try these Mini Mac and Cheese Cups from Nicole Hunn's latest book Gluten-Free Small Bites.

 You guys know I am a huge fan of Nicole's cookbooks and her site Gluten Free on a Shoestring, but I honestly think this new book is my favorite!
 The pages are filled with recipes for both sweet and savory handheld treats that make on-the-go living and entertaining easier and tastier than ever!